AdobeDocs/app-builder/overview/getting_access.md

-# How to Get Access to Adobe Custom Applications
+# How to Get Access to Project Firefly

-Adobe Custom Applications is currently available through private beta.
+Project Firefly is currently available through private beta.

 Please contact a product manager to be added to the program.